Skip To Main Content

 Section F: Describe how the school provides teacher training based in the science of reading, structured literacy, and foundational literacy skills to support all students in PreK-5th grade.

-In partnership with the school district, our school based leadership team provides teachers with a variety of professional development opportunities.
-Teachers attended district-level training in the science of reading, structured literacy, and foundational literacy skills from CKLA leaders.
+In partnership with the school district, our school-based leadership team provides teachers with a variety of professional development opportunities.
+Teachers attended district-level training on the science of reading, structured literacy, and foundational literacy skills from CKLA leaders.
 Our teachers also engage in Professional Learning Community sessions where they unpack the ELA standards and CKLA units.
-They align assessments with standards being addressed.
+They align assessments with the standards being addressed.
 Many teachers have participated in or are participating in LETRS (Language Essentials for Teachers of Reading and Spelling) training.
-Teachers also receive feedback from regular classroom observations.
+Teachers also receive instructional feedback from regular classroom observations.

 Section G: Analysis of Data